-These instructions apply to all sizes of our beech hedging plants and are for those who prefer words.
+These instructions apply to all sizes of beech hedge plants and are the same as for any formal hedging, whether it is bareroot or potgrown (as opposed to country hedging).
 For pictures, please watch our formal hedge planting video.

-Young beech saplings of 40-60 or 60-80 cms tall can be slit planted (more later).
+Young beech saplings of 40-60 or 60-80 cms tall can be slit planted (see below).
 This is quick, but it requires the weed cover to be either killed before planting with a systemic, non persisting weedkiller such as glyphosate or to be starved of light (and so killed) before, during and after planting.
 This is done using a weed control fabric such as Mypex.

-Larger beech hedging plants - from 80cms upwards have roots that are too big for slit planting and will need to be planted in a trench (more later).
+Larger beech from 80cms upwards have roots that are too big for slit planting and will need to be planted in a trench (see below).

-Whatever its size, Beech prefers a well-drained soil - and hates sticky clay - so you may need to add grit to help with drainage, but if your ground just does not drain, then plant hornbeam in the same way instead.
+Whatever its size, Beech prefers a well-drained soil and hates sticky clay.
+You can add grit to help with drainage, but if your ground just does not drain well, then plant hornbeam instead.

-Do not plant when it is freezing.
-If possible try to avoid planting on a very windy day as roots tend to dry out very quickly then.
-Also, whichever planting method you use, it is always easier with two or three people.
-As in MUCH easier than doing it alone.
+You can not plant when it is freezing or pouring with rain.
+If possible, try to avoid planting on a very windy day as roots tend to dry out very quickly then, but if it can't be helped then take extra care to keep the roots wrapped up and moist until they go into the ground.
+Whichever planting method you use, it is much easier with two or three people.

 This can be done direct into the soil, but for ease of maintenance we strongly recommend you plant through Mypex as this will stop weed competition while the plants are still small.